Program 1 - Living, Working, and Leisure

 • Becoming a dementia-friendly community.

 • Promoting suitable housing options for seniors who require assistance and care.
-Promoting more public restrooms.
+Promoting the installation of more public restrooms.

-• Implementing an integrated approach to low literacy and low basic skills.
-Continuation of the Digi-Taalhuis (Digital Language Center).
+• Implement a comprehensive approach to low literacy and basic skills.
+Continue the Digi-Taalhuis program.

 • Better communication through accessible information, simpler language, and an improved municipal website.

-• Make clear agreements with Vraagwijzer and stick to them.
+• Make clear agreements with Vraagwijzer stick to them.

-• Continue to focus on all informal caregivers through the current network of informal care support centers.
+• Continue to provide support to all informal caregivers through the current network of informal care support centers.

 Youth